Temperament:Family FirstSuper-trainableFriend To All

 Collies are the quintessential extroverts.
 They are gregarious animals who seek companionship, love their families and are great with kids and babies.
 But jealous types, beware.
 While their love for you will be unwavering, they’ll happily spread that love to just about anyone they meet, be that strangers or other pets.
 Naturally, they don’t have high biting tendencies and aren’t known to be a particularly aggressive breed.
 Collies are also big fans of play, and many love nothing better than to speed around the yard chasing a ball or Frisbee.
 Yes, they are the ultimate teammate you’ve always dreamed about.

-Fans of fun though they may be, Collies are not classified in the American Kennel Club’s Sporting Group but are instead members of the Herding Group.
-That means their innate herding instinct is strong (although not always as strong as some other herding breeds, such as Border Collies, Australian Shepherds and Australian Cattle Dogs).
-If you own livestock, or simply want to channel your inner sheep farmer, then a Collie might be just the dog breed for you.
+Fans of fun though they may be, Collies are not classified in the American Kennel Club’s Sporting Group but are instead members of the Herding Group (they were used for centuries to herd sheep on working farms).
+So, if you own livestock, or simply want to channel your inner sheep farmer, then a Collie might be just the dog breed for you.
 You might even find yourself competing in a herding event or two.

 Because these dogs were born to have a job to do, they’ll get noisy when they’re lonely or bored.
 A tired Collie is a quiet Collie.
 If your pup is barking a lot (and there are no strangers lurking), it’s a sign your Collie may need more exercise and time with you.
 Take them on extra walks and play games with them to help release that extra energy.